Hecke triangle Groups and Dessin d'enfant: -Boid Tree Diagrams

 A tree diagram, as we shall show, is an useful device for the constructions of subgroups of finite index in $\g$.

-T can be embedded in the plane so that the cyclic order on the edges at each internal vertex coincides with the one induced by the orientation of the plane.
+$T$ can be embedded in the plane so that the cyclic order on the edges at each internal vertex coincides with the one induced by the orientation of the plane.
 Any two such embeddings are in fact isotopic to each other.

-An isomorphism of two tree diagrams is defined in the obvious way and amounts to an isotopy class of planar trees satisfying i).
-So a tree diagram can be best represented on paper without explicitly indicating the cyclic order; the red (resp. blue) vertices are represented by a small hollow (resp. shaded) circles; and distinct red vertices related by $\sigma$ are given the same numerical label, it being understood that the unlabelled vertices are fixed by $\sigma$ and different pairs of distinct red vertices related by u carry different labels.
+An isomorphism of two tree diagrams is defined in the obvious way and amounts to an isotopy class of planar trees satisfying (i) above.
+So a tree diagram can be best represented on paper without explicitly indicating the cyclic order; the red (resp. blue) vertices are represented by a small hollow (resp. shaded) circles; and distinct red vertices related by $\sigma$ are given the same numerical label, it being understood that the unlabelled vertices are fixed by $\sigma$ and different pairs of distinct red vertices related by $\sigma$ carry different labels.

 \newblock The correspondences among the special polygons, the bipartite $q$-boid graphs, and the tree diagrams are as follows.